tinfante/CosineSimilarity/README.md

 inverted index for querying in constant time, additive smoothing, etc. It could also be much shorter (e.g. using Sklearn's TF-IDF Vectorizer), but the goal was to have a very simple, easily understood, Python implementation from scratch.
-If one wanted to build a search engine in Python, then there's the excellent Whoosh library, that does all this and more.
+If one were to build a search engine in Python, then there's the excellent Whoosh library, that does all this and more.

 ## Sklearn Cosine Similarity